Generally, boat insurance covers the following:

 Freezing– proper winterizing is an expectation of all insurance policies.

 Mould – the very purpose of being on the water exposes your vessel to an environment where mould could thrive.
-Regular inspection and maintenance is a necessity to prevent mould damage.
+Regular inspection and maintenance are a necessity to prevent mould damage.

 Building a Policy